SamirPSA/Samsung-A-Series-AOD-Smooth-Transition/README.md

 ## Requirements
 - Magisk or Kitsune Mask ( ROOT )

+## Helping & Compatibility

+If you tested this module on your Galaxy A54, Galaxy S series, Galaxy Young, Galaxy Spica, iPhone 4s, Nexus 3, or whatever shitty you have, please let me know by opening an Issue!

+I will add your device to the "Compatible Devices" list so others can flash it with confidence.

 ## Credits
 Developed by SamirPSA.
 Special thanks to my mama